xnog/xrl-python/README.md

 **Parameters:**
 - `key`: Unique identifier for the rate limit bucket
-- `capacity`: Maximum number of tokens in the bucket
+- `capacity`: Maximum number of tokens/requests allowed
-- `rate`: Token refill rate (tokens per second)
+- `rate`: Token refill rate or requests per second

 **Returns:**
 - `True` when a token is successfully acquired